 Student Health Services maintains a full on-site prescription medication dispensary, and most medications are provided at the time seen.
 For medications received from the Student Health Services on-site prescription medication dispensary, students will be responsible for 20% co-insurance, depending on the type of medication and cost.
 Call Student Health Services to ensure that a medication is stocked.
 Requests for refills may be emailed to StudentHealthService@wusm.wustl.edu or called in at (314) 362-3523, Monday – Friday, 8:00 a.m. – 4:00 p.m.
 Allow four hours for refilling.
 If, at any time, a student is unable to pick up medication during normal business hours, they may request that the medication be placed in the after-hours lock box outside the door of Student Health Service.

+Payment is taken at time of service at the reception desk.
 Student Health accepts cash, check, or credit (Visa, MasterCard, Discover).

 Center for Advanced Medicine (CAM) pharmacy

 If a medication is not available through Student Health Services on-site prescription medicine dispensary, students will be given a prescription to fill at the CAM Pharmacy.
 Covered children are not eligible to utilize Student Health Services prescription medication dispensary and instead should fill all covered medication at the CAM pharmacy.
 Please present a medical benefit identification card when picking up medication.

 The cost of prescriptions filled at CAM pharmacy will be charged to Student Health Services.
 As long as the medications are per-approved by or coordinated through Student Health Services in advance, Student Health Services will cover 80% of the charges and bill the student for a 20% coinsurance payment, which is payable to Student Health Service.
 If the medications are not approved by or coordinated through Student Health Services in advance, there is no coverage and the student will be responsible for the entire cost of the prescription.